Drake Would Love Me: Music and lyrics

 "Drake Would Love Me" is a four-minute, 19-second R&B song, performed in the style of a ballad and a slow jam.
-The piano-driven track opens with a melody that MTV News' Rob Markman characterizes as soothing; as it progresses, guitar licks and violins are incorporated into the instrumentation.
+The piano-driven track opens with a melody that MTV News' Rob Markman characterized as soothing; as it progresses, guitar licks and violins are incorporated into the instrumentation.

 The song's lyrics describe an imagined romance with Drake.
 The situations mentioned include Michelle attending the Grammy Awards with Drake and her being hated by his groupies.
 Based on this lyrical content, critics associate "Drake Would Love Me" with fan fiction.
-Time's Nolan Feeney jokingly says it is restrained compared to Amanda Bynes' tweet about wanting Drake to "murder [her] vagina".
+Time's Nolan Feeney jokingly said it is restrained compared to Amanda Bynes' tweet about wanting Drake to "murder [her] vagina".
 In the lyrics "Drake wouldn't leave me, he would keep me, never break his promises / I'd be the best he ever had, he'd be on his best behavior / He would make me so proud / Drake would love me", Michelle references the titles of Drake's singles "Best I Ever Had", "Worst Behavior", and "Make Me Proud".
 According to a Music Times contributor, the lyrics represent how Drake's music often focuses on emotional subject matters.
-Michelle lists Drake's positive attributes, singing he would "always be the same" and "play no games" and would not lie or make her cry; Feeney compares the rhyme scheme for these lyrics to the writing style of Dr. Seuss.
+Michelle listed Drake's positive attributes, singing he would "always be the same" and "play no games" and would not lie or make her cry; Feeney compared the rhyme scheme for these lyrics to the writing style of Dr. Seuss.

 The album's final three songs ("Build a Man", "Drake Would Love Me", and "God I Get It") are interpreted by critics as forming a story on Michelle's ideas on love.
-Describing the songs as Michelle's attempt to "reconcile her need to love hard with the reality of the men she encountered", The Quietus writer Alex Macpherson says she turns to Frankenstein and fan fiction for answers on love in "Build a Man" and "Drake Would Love Me" before accepting her own flaws in "God I Get It".
-Renowned for Sound's Meggie Morris identifies "Drake Would Love Me" as a continuation of "Build a Man" as both explore her perceptions of the perfect man.
-While The Boston Globe's Ken Capobianco writes that "Drake Would Love Me" represented the album's "honesty, defiance, and sensuality", Emily Laurence of Metro New York singles it out as an example that "not all the songs are intensely emotion-filled".
+Describing the songs as Michelle's attempt to "reconcile her need to love hard with the reality of the men she encountered", The Quietus writer Alex Macpherson said she turns to Frankenstein and fan fiction for answers on love in "Build a Man" and "Drake Would Love Me" before accepting her own flaws in "God I Get It".
+Renowned for Sound's Meggie Morris identified "Drake Would Love Me" as a continuation of "Build a Man" as both explore her perceptions of the perfect man.
+While The Boston Globe's Ken Capobianco wrote that "Drake Would Love Me" represented the album's "honesty, defiance, and sensuality", Emily Laurence of Metro New York singled it out as an example that "not all the songs are intensely emotion-filled".